 3. Bad timing.

-The execution of event marketing strategy should start long before the event.
+The execution of event marketing strategy by event professionals should start long before the event.

 The longer it generates online buzz, the bigger publicity and interest it gains.
 In the long run, it makes an event even more successful as, for example, more sponsors decide to chip in, or more people learn about the event and decide to buy tickets.